 Those who received him [Jesus Christ] gained power (authority, right) to become (then and there) sons (children) of God.
 Those who received are described as those who believe on his name (person).

-Summary regarding John 1:12: This verse of scripture makes it clear that anyone who truly believes on (i.e., genuinely trusts in) Jesus Christ as their Savior will be given the right to become a child of God.
-Furthermore, several of the Bible commentaries that we have cited in reference to this verse seem to imply that Israelites (or Jews) are no longer adopted child of God.
+Summary regarding John 1:12: This scripture makes it clear that anyone who truly believes on (i.e., genuinely trusts in) Jesus Christ as their Savior will be given the right to become a child of God.
+Furthermore, several of the Bible commentaries that we have cited in reference to this verse seem to imply that Israelites (or Jews) are no longer children of God.

 Romans 8:16: The Spirit Himself bears witness with our spirit that we [those have trusted in Jesus Christ as their Savior] are children of God.